Mopti: History

 According to the French colonial army officer, Capitaine Lucien Marc, in 1902 Mopti was a "miserable village" with a few huts.
 Between 1905 and 1912 the French colonial forces constructed a 12 km dyke connecting Mopti with Sévaré to allow access to the town by road when the Niger was in flood.
 The village expanded rapidly in the first decade of the 20th century, and by the 1930s the commercial area on the river and the Komoguel district had been developed.
 The French colonial administration initiated the rebuilding of the great mosque in 1933, basing the design on that of the Great Mosque of Djenné.

 Due to the limited land available, Mopti became more densely built than most Malian cities with many multi-story buildings and narrow streets.
 Originally, the islands were much smaller than they are today; first linked by dykes in the early twentieth century, the areas around and between natural islands have been gradually filled and raised—often by deposition of household trash, a process that still continues today in areas such as the western edge of the Old Town.

 In 2002, Mopti was one of several Malian cities to host the Cup of African Nations tournament.
 A large, modern stadium was constructed for this event.

-During the 2012 Northern Mali Conflict, when Islamists took over most of Northern Mali, Mopti was one of the most northerly towns that remained under government control.
+During the Tuareg rebellion, when Islamists for a time took over most of Northern Mali, Mopti was one of the most northerly towns that remained under government control.

 Amadou Toumani Touré, a former president of Mali, is a native of Mopti.